angulardart/site-angulardart/src/_codelabs/ng2/2-blankbadge.md

 with a badge component, which encapsulates the behavior and appearance of the pirate badge.

-This is the hardest step in this code lab.
+This is the hardest step in this codelab.
 By the end of this step, your app will display a snazzy name badge.
 The next steps, where you add interactivity, are easy and fun.